rehne93/mtg-collection-parser/README.md

 Parses a csv for an mtg collection and extends the information using the scryfall api

 ## TODOS
-- make html out of result
+- cleanup command
-- make runnable as clean console programm
+- accept different input formats like deckstats